The Oura Ring Is The Ultimate Wellness Splurge

 AdvertisementADVERTISEMENT

-With prices starting at $299 (approximately £240), the Oura ring does way more than count your steps — you can buy direct from the Oura store and yes, they do ship to the UK.
+With prices starting at $299 (approximately $460 AUD), the Oura ring does way more than count your steps — you can buy direct from the Oura store and yes, they do ship to Australia.
 The unassuming bauble tracks your sleep, monitors your heart rate, and can even map your workouts.
 As someone who has a soft spot for wearables, I knew I had to see what all the hype was about; opting for the Horizon style.

 The brand has two style options to choose from, both of which play to my minimal taste in jewellery.
 The original style is the Heritage, a classic, plateau design with a flat edge, and the newer design is the Horizon, a solid band that's even throughout.
 Both are made of titanium and are available in a variety of finishes including rose gold, silver, matte black, and gold.